 Participating families are offered a financial incentive through an escrow savings account established for them.
 The funds accumulated in the account will be disbursed to FSS participants upon successful completion of the program.

 Service Coordinator Program

-This program works to promote the development of local strategies to coordinate the use of assistance under the program with public and private resources, for supportive services and empowerment activities.
-The goal of the Service Coordinator Program is to increase earned income, reduce or eliminate the need for welfare assistance, and make progress toward achieving economic independence and self-sufficiency.
+The Service Coordinator Program promotes the development of local strategies that coordinate assistance under the program with public and private resources.
+These strategies are aimed at providing supportive services and empowerment activities.
+The program aims to help individuals increase their earned income, reduce or eliminate their need for welfare assistance, and progress toward achieving economic independence and self-sufficiency.